-The four program electives in this group must be selected from the following
+The four program electives in this group must be selected from the following list:

-· CMPUT 250 - Computers and Games
+- CMPUT 250 Computers and Games

 - CMPUT 304 Algorithms II

 - CMPUT 307 3D Modeling and Animation

 - CMPUT 325 Non-Procedural Programming Languages

-- · CMPUT 350 Advanced Games Programming
+- CMPUT 350 Advanced Games Programming

-- · CMPUT 366 Intelligent Systems
+- CMPUT 366 Intelligent Systems

-- · CMPUT 391 Database Management Systems
+- CMPUT 391 Database Management Systems

-- · CMPUT 410 Web-Based Information Systems
+- CMPUT 410 Web-Based Information Systems

 - CMPUT 411 Introduction to Computer Graphics

 - CMPUT 415 Compiler Design

 - CMPUT 466 Machine Learning

-- · ECE 362 Fundamentals of Control Systems Engineering
+- ECE 362

 - ECE 370 Engineering Electromagnetics I

-- · ECE 380 Introduction to Communication Systems
+- ECE 380 Introduction to Communication Systems

 - ECE 405 Biophysical Measurement and Instrumentation

 - · ECE 440 Digital Computer Processing of Images

 - · ECE 449 Intelligent Systems Engineering

 - · ECE 455 Engineering of Nanobiotechnological Systems

-- · ECE 406 Special Topics in Computer Engineering - · ECE 407 Special Topics in Computer Engineering
+- · ECE 406 Special Topics in Computer Engineering - ECE 407 Special Topics in Computer Engineering

-Note Other courses, including 500-level graduate ECE courses, may be taken with Departmental approval.
+Note: Other courses, including 500-level graduate ECE courses, may be taken with Departmental approval.

 To better understand the role of Engineering within a broader social context, all programs require an element of complementary studies consisting of the humanities, social sciences, arts, management, engineering economics and communications.
 Aspects of these topics are covered in mandatory courses, but each program contains complementary studies electives so that students may explore areas of particular interest.
-Notwithstanding this, the Canadian Engineering Accreditation Board requires that programs include exposure to the central thought processes of the humanities and social sciences.
-One Complementary Studies Elective must be taken from List 1, normally in the First Year of the program.
-Further Complementary Studies Electives must be at the 200-level or above and should be selected from List 2 (see Course Listings for course descriptions and prerequisites).
+Notwithstanding this, the Canadian

+Engineering Accreditation Board requires that programs include exposure to the central thought processes of the humanities and social sciences.
+Students must take the number of complementary studies electives as required by their program.
+Students can take a maximum of one list 1 complementary studies elective.
 Note that in some cases, a course may appear both on a complementary studies list and as a program required or program elective course.
-A single course cannot be used to satisfy multiple course requirements under Programs of Study.
+A single course cannot be used to satisfy multiple course requirements under Programs of Study

-Students interested in taking a minor should select their first year complementary studies courses with this in mind.
-For the business minor, student should take ECON 204; for an arts minor, students should select a course in a possible area of concentration of interest, see minors for specific requirements for each
+Students interested in taking a minor should select their first complementary studies courses with this in mind.
+For the Business minor, student should take ECON 204; for an Arts minor, students should select a course in a possible area of concentration of interest, see minors for specific requirements for each minor.

-- ANTHR 101 Introductory Anthropology
+- · ANTHR 101 Introductory Anthropology

 - · ANTHR 110 Gender, Age, and Culture

 - · ANTHR 150 Race and Racism

 - · CLASS 102 Greek and Roman Mythology

 - · CLASS 103 Introduction to Ancient Greece

 - · CLASS 104 Introduction to Ancient Rome

 - · CLASS 110 The Ancient World

-- ECON 101 Introduction to Microeconomics
+- · ECON 101 Introduction to Microeconomics

-- ECON 102 Introduction to Macroeconomics
+- · ECON 102 Introduction to Macroeconomics

-- ECON 204 Principles of Economics

-- ENGL 121

-- ENGL 122

-- ENGL 123

-- ENGL 124

-- · ENGL 125 Aboriginal Writing
+- · ENGL 125 Aboriginal Writing \

 - · HIST 110 The Pre-Modern World

 - · HIST 111 The Early Modern World

-- · HIST 112 The Modern World
+- HIST 112 The Modern World

-- · HIST 114 The History of the World in the Last 10 Years
+- HIST 114 The History of the World in the Last 10 Years

-- · HIST 115 Technology and History

 - · HIST 116 The Emergence of the Atlantic World

-- LING 100

 - LING 101 Introduction to Linguistic Analysis

 - PHIL 120 Symbolic Logic I

 - PHIL 125 Practical Logic

 - · POL S 101 Introduction to Politics

 - PSYCO 104 Basic Psychological Processes

 - · SOC 100 Introductory Sociology